CQCL/pytket-quantinuum/examples/hybrid-compute/README.md

 * The `/src/lib.rs` file contains some generated Rust code.
 This code can be erased and replaced with code you plan to use in your hybrid compute program.
 * Inside this subdirectory is a file called `Cargo.toml`.
 This file will be used to configure your build.

-#### Create classical functions in Rust
+#### Define classical functions in Rust

-Create the classical functions you plan to use in your hybrid compute program in the `src/lib.rs` file.
+Define the classical functions you plan to use in your hybrid compute program in the `src/lib.rs` file.
 Examples of the types of functions that can be put in Rust code are provided in the `Rust` folders within each of the example folders. *We recommend looking at one of the provided examples to know which functions and attributes are required for Hybrid Compute to work.*

 #### Compile code to Wasm